-Trevor Thomas is an employment lawyer with Kent Employment Law.
+Trevor Thomas is an employment lawyer with Ascent Employment Law.
 Trevor combines fresh ideas with solid legal advice, appealing to employers and employees who are seeking innovation and change management.
 An engaging speaker and respected writer, Trevor is often asked to share his legal expertise at community and professional events.
 He is the editor of the employment law section of Clicklaw's Legal Help for British Columbians.

 You are here

 Learn if you’re protected under BC’s employment standards law.

 The main provincial law that protects workers in British Columbia is called the Employment Standards Act.
 It sets minimum standards for wages and working conditions.
 However, some workers are excluded from the protection of this law, or parts of it.
 Your rights in the workplace and your options to deal with problems depend on whether or not you’re covered.
 Learn if you’re protected under BC’s employment standards law.

 “I work two jobs.
 One of my employers said I wasn’t entitled to extra pay for working on stat holidays, as I was an ‘independent contractor.’
 I made a complaint to the Employment Standards Branch.
 They found the Employment Standards Act applies to me.
 They said if there’s any doubt whether an exception to the Act applies, it’s resolved in favour of the worker.”